-As described above, LCH segregates clients' positions and collateral in its own books and records, and offers both individual and omnibus levels of segregation.
-For FCMs' clients, collateral is also physically segregated from clearing members' proprietary collateral as required under CFTC Regulations Parts 1 and 22.
+As described above, LCH segregates clients' positions and collateral in its own books and records.
+Under the international client clearing model, LCH offers both individual and omnibus levels of segregation.
+For FCMs' clients, LCH offers the LSOC model, whereby collateral is also physically segregated from clearing members' proprietary collateral as required under CFTC Regulations Parts 1 and 22.

-Collateral supporting clients' positions covers initial and contingent margin, including margin add-ons (for credit risk, concentrated positions and other risks), as well as any excess collateral that clearing members may choose to post to LCH for their client accounts.
+Collateral supporting clients' positions covers initial and variation margin, as well as margin add-ons (for credit risk, concentrated positions and other risks), and may include any excess collateral that clearing members may choose to post to LCH for their client accounts.

-LCH relies on clearing members providing correct information about new transactions, positions and collateral relating to each client at the time that the clearing member submits the transaction for registration or lodges the collateral.
-LCH maintains a separate record of the actual collateral provided in respect of each individually segregated account; whereas in omnibus accounts LCH allocates collateral to each client on a value basis.
+LCH relies on the information received from the clearing members in relation to their respective client clearing business, including information on the proper segregation of positions and collateral.
+LCH maintains a separate record of the actual collateral provided in respect of each individually segregated account; whereas in omnibus accounts and in respect of LSOC LCH allocates collateral to each client on a value basis.
 Collateral in respect of omnibus client accounts can be called on a net or gross basis depending on the account type.

-In an individually segregated account and custodial segregated account, a client's collateral is fully protected from fellow client risk.
-In omnibus accounts there are varying degrees of protection from fellow client risk, which may include a mutualisation of losses and a pooling of risk between the clients in the relevant account.
+Under LSOC, the collateral is always called on a gross basis.
+In an individually segregated account, custodial segregated account and in the LSOC model a client's collateral is fully protected from fellow customer losses arising from loss making positions.
+In omnibus accounts there are varying degrees of protection from fellow client risk, which may include a mutualisation of losses and a pooling of risk between the clients in a relevant account.